herraa1/msx-joyblue-v1/README.md

 ### Build3

 > [!WARNING]
-> Build3 has NOT yet been tested!
+> Build3 will not be finally built!
+Use at your own risk!

 The Build3 adapter takes into account the MSX general purpose pin8 (OUT) signal, and produces outputs exactly as described for Build2.